This Shower Said Goodbye to Grimy Grout Lines and Dirty Tiles After the Job Performed by Our Tile and Grout Cleaners in Wilton, CT

 Our techs asked the homeowner about her cleaning methods.
 She told them she would occasionally scrub the floor with a brush after soaking it with store-bought products and homemade recipes.
 Our team explained to her that these products tend to have acids in them.
 These acids can damage the tiles and deteriorate the grout lines.
 Our crew suggested using a pH-neutral cleaner like Sir Grout's Natural Hard Surface Cleaner

 instead.
-Not only is this cleaner tile and grout safe, it also contains antimicrobial agents that help prevent the growth of mold and other harmful microorganisms.
+Not only is this cleaner tile and grout safe, it also contains ingredients that can help prevent the growth of mold and other harmful microorganisms.
 It also facilitates the cleaning process, which means less time spent cleaning the shower.
 The homeowner thanked them for their thorough explanation and said she would give the cleaner a shot.

 Shortly after they finished the assessment, our team of tile and grout cleaners offered the customer the best possible solution to her problem, a professional tile and grout cleaning and sealing process.
 They would use our flagship sealants, Tile Armor and ColorSeal, to seal the tiles and grout lines.
 Confident in our team's ability to restore the shower, the client agreed to the service.